What's

 There are two different types of pressure canners:

-• the canners with only a weighted gauge
+the canners with only a pressure weight (weighted gauge)

-A canner with only a pressure weight works with a weight on the valve of the canner.
-The weight vibrates with the right pressure.
-If your canner only works with a pressure weight and has a 10 psi weight, this weight will vibrate and hiss at a pressure of 10 psi.
-If you have a canner with a 15 psi, it will vibrate and hiss at a pressure of 15 psi.
+A canner with only a pressure weight works with a small weight attached to the canner's valve.
+The weight vibrates at the correct pressure.
+If your canner only uses a pressure weight and has a 10 psi weight, this weight will vibrate and hiss at 10 psi.
+If your canner has a 15 psi weight, it will vibrate and hiss at 15 psi.

-How high you live in relation to sea level determines how much weight you have to work with.
-As soon as the weight starts vibrating and hissing, you know that your pressure canner is at the right pressure and that you can start the timer.
+Your altitude relative to sea level determines which weight you should use.
+As soon as the weight starts vibrating and hissing, you know your pressure canner is at the correct pressure and you can start the timer.

-The advantage of having a pressure weight is that it is no longer necessary to calibrate the pressure gauge every year.
-You just wait for the weight to start hissing and turning on you.
-Then you immediately know that the correct pressure has been reached.
-An additional advantage of a pressure weight is that it also hisses when you are a little further away.
-So you don't have to keep checking the meter.
+The advantage of having a pressure weight is that you don't really need to calibrate the pressure gauge every year.
+You simply wait until the weight starts hissing and turning.
+Then you know immediately that the correct pressure has been reached.
+An added benefit of a pressure weight is that you can hear it hissing even when you're a bit further away.
+So you don't have to constantly check the gauge.

 Get going

-If you are going to use your pressure canner, you first choose your recipe.
-You can work with tested recipes from the USDA.
-This is the United States Department of Agriculture, which is also concerned with food safety.
-This is the link to the recipes:
+When you're pressure canning, you first choose your recipe.
+You can use tested recipes from the USDA.
+This is the U.S. Department of Agriculture, which also handles food safety.
+Here's the link to the recipes:

 Of course in English and they work with American sizes

-There is also a very good Dutch alternative.
-If you want recipes for pressure canning that have been translated into Dutch and use Dutch sizes and quantities, you can go to Boerderij in een rijtjeshuis.
-The costs are 5 euros.
+There's also a very good Dutch alternative.
+If you'd like recipes for pressure canning translated into Dutch and using Dutch measurements and quantities, you can go to Boerderij in een Rijtjeshuis (Farmhouse in a Terraced House).
+It costs 5 euros.

 Step-by-step